 Choosing an Interior Paint Finish: Sheen and Gloss 101

-Put the finishing statement on your paint colour of choice by selecting a sheen that enhances the look of the surface.
+Put the finishing statement on your paint color of choice by selecting a sheen that enhances the look of the surface.
 Sheen, or paint finish, is a measure of how much light reflects off a painted surface, resulting in gloss—or a lack thereof.
 Consider some of the common sheen uses listed below, or break from tradition and get creative with sheen.
 While some types of paint finishes may work better in certain areas than others, Benjamin Moore’s legacy of innovation ensures that our portfolio of products delivers premium performance across the sheen spectrum.

 Explore the variety of paint finish that Benjamin Moore has to offer.

 Sheens and glosses range on a scale from no shine to high shine.
 Different levels of sheen can affect how colors appear and add dimension to rooms.
 While there are many different types of sheen, you are most likely to see these seven key interior Benjamin Moore paint finishes during your painting journey:

 If you’re stuck on sheen, ask your local Benjamin Moore retailer to recommend the best finish for your project.

 Flat paint is a term for a finish that does not reflect light, resulting in no sheen at all.
 This lack of reflection allows more paint pigment to come through, is more forgiving of flaws and allows for excellent hide, creating a uniform surface.
 Waterborne Ceiling Paint (508) is the flattest paint Benjamin Moore offers; with its ability to mask imperfections, it offers a flawless finish and is an ideal choice for ceilings and very low-traffic areas.